EASTERN TIGER SNAKE Notechis scutatus (Peters, 1861)

 Although usually diurnal, the Eastern Tiger snake may become nocturnal in warm weather, particularly juveniles.
 Most Eastern Tiger Snakes are caught during the day, either foraging or under loose ground cover.
 Diet is varied, but includes most types of small vertebrate, particularly

 frogs.
-Tiger Snake (Notechis scutatus) feeding.
-The definitive and authoratative book on Australia's Reptiles and Frogs, namely The Cane Toad Bufo marinus is exterminating this snake in Queensland and parts of NSW.
+The Cane Toad Bufo marinus is exterminating this snake in Queensland and parts of NSW.

 Mating occurs in early spring with 17-109 (average 35) live young being produced in late summer.
 Young when born measure about 18 cm, and often have distinct thick, brown and yellow bands which fade in later life.